search icon

 What Is Cash Flow?

-The cash flow business definition is the flow of money going in and out of a business.
+The business definition of cash flow is pretty simple: it’s the money going in and out of a business.

-How do you calculate a business’s cash flow?
+How does an entrepreneur calculate their business’s cash flow?

-Calculating a business’s cash flow for a certain period gives you important information about the business’s financial health.
-You can divide up the cash flow into money in and money out.
-You can subtract the total amount of money out (expenses) from the total amount of money in.
+Calculating a business’s cash flow for a given period provides an entrepreneur with important information about the business’s financial health.
+Small business owners can divide up the cash flow into money in and money out.
+It’s also possible to subtract the total amount of money out (expenses) from the total amount of money in.
 This produces a positive or negative number.

-With ZenBusiness Money, it’s easy to manage your small business finances.
-No accounting degree is required to use our app.
-Plus, it costs you nothing to set up an account dashboard.
-You can send invoices, receive payments, track your cash flow, and more.
+With ZenBusiness Money Pro, it’s easy to manage small business finances.
+No accounting degree is required to use the app, which helps entrepreneurs send invoices, receive payments, track their cash flow, and more.

 It’s important for business owners to know who or what is putting money into their business.
 Categories include things like: